mattray/mattray.github.io/arm.md

     omnibus  ALL=(ALL)       NOPASSWD: ALL

 You can now `sudo su - omnibus` and continue without changing users.
-The `omnibus` user is used with the

 # Scripts

-If you want detailed instructions for building on these platforms check out [Chef 15 Build Instructions for 32-bit ARM](/2019/05/18/chef-15-on-arm).
+If you want detailed instructions for the steps for building on these platforms check out [Chef 15 Build Instructions for 32-bit ARM](/2019/05/18/chef-15-on-arm).
 The build is currently Ruby 2.6.6 and does not require any additional patches.
-If you want to make your own builds, these are the scripts that were used:
+I typically run them as the `omnibus` user with something similar to `nohup bash RPM-chef-cinc-16.2.44.sh &` and `tail -f nohup.out` to monitor the output.

 | Version | DEB Build Script | RPM Build Script |
 |:-|:-|:-|